rancher-sandbox/cluster-api-provider-elemental/doc/HOST_PHASES.md

 ### Registering

 The `Registering` phase is the first ever phase for any host.
-During this phase the `elemental-agent` picks a new hostname (according to the `ElementalRegistration` configuratio), creates a new key pair for identification, and attempts to create a new `ElementalHost` on the management cluster using the [Elemental API](./ELEMENTAL_API_SETUP.md).
+During this phase the `elemental-agent` picks a new hostname (according to the `ElementalRegistration` configuration), creates a new key pair for identification, and attempts to create a new `ElementalHost` on the management cluster using the [Elemental API](./ELEMENTAL_API_SETUP.md).
 If an `ElementalHost` with the same name and public key already exists, the `elemental-agent` will consider the registration already done.
 This allows to attempt registration multiple times, **when not using random hostnames**.

 Normally the `Registering` phase is very short living and transitory.